 A second article, Implementation science issues in understanding, collecting, and using cost estimates: a multi-stakeholder perspective, was published in August 2021.

 The Policy action group held a series of Implementation Science webinars between October 2020 and February 2021.

 The Policy action group also published a commentary in Ethnicity & Disease: Policy Implementation Science - An Unexplored Strategy to Address Social Determinants of Health

-Members of the Context and Equity in implementation Science, Implementation in Global Health, Implementation of Multilevel Interventions, Implementation Science Study Design, Learning Healthcare Systems as Natural Laboratories, and Technology and Health Communication in Implementation Science action groups will have publicly available resources in the coming years.
+Members of the Implementation in Global Health, Implementation of Multilevel Interventions, Implementation Science Study Design, Learning Healthcare Systems as Natural Laboratories, and Technology and Health Communication in Implementation Science action groups will have publicly available resources in the future.

 Read the August 2021 IS Blog to learn more about the themes from 2020 CCIS action groups.